adel-mamin/amast/lib/hsm/README.rst

        (**HSM_EVT_INIT**).
 It immediately follows the entry event.

    state
        an event handler.
-A,B,C,D,E,F,Z are all states
+A,B,C,D,E,F,hsm_top are all states

    current state
        the state which currently gets the incoming events